leopoldsedev/libdog/README.md

 ## Rules

 The rules can be found [here](http://www.dogspiel.info/images/pdfs/regeln/rules.pdf) or [here](https://www.connexxion24.com/downloads/anleitungen-braendi-dog/Spielregeln-braendi-dog-englisch.pdf).
-The latter version by the Brändi foundation also includes the so-called _Canadian rule_, which allows a seven to be split not only among the pieces of the player that plays it, but also among the pieces of their team mate.
+The latter version by the Brändi foundation also includes the so-called _Canadian rule_, which allows a seven to be split not only among the pieces of the player that plays it but also among the pieces of their teammate.
 This library implements the Canadian rule, but it is optional.

 # What is this library for?

-Implementations of the game (mainly of dog, without the Canadian rule) exist, but they are either closed-source [[1](http://www.brettspielwelt.de/Hilfe/Anleitungen/Dog/), [2](https://dogapp.ch/)] or incomplete [[3](https://github.com/innerjoin/dog2go)].
+Implementations of the game (mainly of Dog, without the Canadian rule) exist, but they are either closed-source [[1](http://www.brettspielwelt.de/Hilfe/Anleitungen/Dog/), [2](https://dogapp.ch/)] or incomplete [[3](https://github.com/innerjoin/dog2go)].
 This library is meant to be a complete, correct implementation of the game, which can be used to implement a website for people to play on or to develop an AI in a future project.

 # Usage